-Science Technology Engineering & Mathematics (STEM)

-Atlanta Pubic Schools has identified STEM (Science, Technology, Engineering and Mathematics) as a Signature Program.
-STEM education provide a well-rounded college preparatory experience with a focus on science and mathematics.
+Schools by Cluster (Feeder Pattern) Denotes authorized IB World School Science Technology Engineering & Mathematics (STEM) Overview A STEM (Science, Technology, Engineering and Mathematics) education provides a well-rounded college preparatory experience with a focus on science and mathematics.
 In a STEM program, subjects are integrated instead of being taught separately in isolation.
-In addition to academic standards, STEM education fosters critical thinking, problem solving, team work, and leadership skills.
-STEM education combines hands-on, real-world learning with academic theory in order to help students master complex concepts enabling them to achieve better results on standardized assessments.
+In addition to academic standards, STEM education fosters critical thinking, learning with academic theory in order to help students master complex concepts enabling them to achieve better results on standardized assessments.
 In APS, STEM education is implemented at all grade levels (i.e. elementary, middle and high school).

-STEM education is not a prescribed curriculum, but a combination of several researched-based best practices proven to improve student achievement:
+STEM education is not a prescribed curriculum, but a combination of several researched-based best practices proven to improve student achievement: Inter-disciplinary instruction, Standards-driven project-based learning, Inquiry-based learning, Collaborative learning, Laboratory investigations, Research projects and Real-world experiences via work-based learning opportunities.

-- Inter-disciplinary instruction

-- Standards-based, project-based learning

-- Inquiry-based learning

-- Collaborative learning

-- Laboratory investigations

-- Research projects

-- Real-world experiences via work-based learning opportunities

 STEM education has as a priority ensuring that students are exposed to a wide variety of state-of-the-art technology and high-demand career fields.
 While the "E" in STEM stands for engineering and the "T" stands for technology, STEM education may incorporate other career areas (e.g. healthcare science, agricultural science, biotechnology, and food and nutrition science.)
 These career fields are a part of the district's Career, Technical and Agricultural Education (CTAE) program offerings.